2023 Best Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 The average monthly payment of a loan this size is about $591, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Finance & Financial Management at Syracuse University
+Full Finance & Financial Management at Syracuse University Report

 On average, finance graduates from UD take out $20,962 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $720, based on a 10-year repayment plan.

-Read full report on Finance & Financial Management at University of Delaware
+Full Finance & Financial Management at University of Delaware Report

-George Washington University did quite well in this year’s ranking of the best places for finance and financial management students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of Washington, GWU is a private not-for-profit school with a fairly large student population.
+George Washington University ranked #8 on this year’s Best Finance & Financial Management Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of Washington, GWU is a private not-for-profit college with a very large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $626.